Articles by topic

 Assigning contact groups

 During the import, you can directly assign contacts to a contact group.
-More information on this can be found in the next section.
+Further information can be found later in the article (section "Contact groups").

 Linking data fields